 He is the desire of our hearts.
 He is complete contentment.
 He is the faint hope we still have in unfailing love.
 He is life, and He asks us to live with open hearts, ready to receive His infinite grace and abundant blessings through a life of personal sacrifice for others.

 I’m trying to get this truth across and struggle myself to believe it many days.
 I’m constantly evaluating the sin in my own heart, my misbeliefs about Him.
 I think about it all a lot.

 You’ll discover that on this blog.

-I don’t really have a specific theme, but you’ll find a lot about media and music and friendship and words because I love all those things and am in a constant state of pondering and evaluating life and motive revolving around these things.
+I don’t really have a specific theme, but you’ll find a lot about media and music and travel and friendship and words because I love all those things and am in a constant state of pondering and evaluating life and motive revolving around these things.

 I think a lot.

-I’m in my head a lot.
+I’m get lost in my mind a lot.

 (Hence the “earth to mm.”)